Columbia Mall (Grand Forks)

 Columbia Mall is an enclosed regional shopping mall in Grand Forks, North Dakota located at the intersection of 32nd Avenue South and Columbia Road.
 The mall opened in 1978, and was developed by the Dayton Hudson Corporation (now Target Corporation) at a cost of roughly $20 million.
+Today, Columbia Mall features the traditional retailers JCPenney and Scheels, and also currently features several prominent specialty retailers which are American Eagle, Bath & Body Works, Hot Topic, Maurices, Men's Warehouse, and Zumiez.
+GK Development, Inc. of Barrington, Illinois, is the current owner of the mall.

 It is the largest mall within 70 mi.
 Located 80 mi from the Canada–US border and 140 mi from Winnipeg, the mall draws a significant number of customers from Canada.

-Today, Columbia Mall houses two department stores (JCPenney and Scheels), a 430-seat food court, and more than 70 specialty merchant spaces.
-GK Development, Inc. of Barrington, Illinois, is the current owner of the mall.

 History

 Initial concepts

 Dayton Hudson experienced fierce competition for a new mall in the city of Grand Forks in 1975.
 While their proposal was to build a mall at the intersection of 32nd Avenue South and Columbia Road, Inland Construction of Edina, Minnesota wanted to build a mall at 32nd Avenue South and Washington Street (one mile east of the Dayton Hudson site), which was quickly dismissed, while a group of local investors and Farber-Kelley Ltd. of Toronto advanced a proposal for a mall at DeMers Avenue and 42nd Street to be called "Marketplace West."
 While Marketplace West was initially preferred by the city planning department, a referendum was called to annex Dayton Hudson's proposed Columbia Mall site to the city.
 When it passed, the city council interpreted it as a public endorsement of the Columbia Mall project.
 The Marketplace West site later became the home of the Alerus Center arena and convention center.